NNPDF/nnpdf/doc/sphinx/source/data/exp-data-files.rst

 ``CommonData`` files contain the bulk of the experimental information used in the ``nnpdf++`` project, with the only other experimental data files controlling the treatment and correlation of systematic errors.
-Each ``CommonData`` file is a plaintext file with the following layout.
+Each ``CommonData`` file is a plaintext file whose layout is described in the following.

-The first line begins with the *Dataset* name, the number of systematic errors, and the number of datapoints in the set, whitespace separated.
-For example for the ATLAS 2010 jet measurement the first line of the file reads:
+The first line begins with the *Dataset* name, the number of systematic errors, and the number of data points in the set, whitespace separated.
+For example, for the ATLAS 2010 jet measurement the first line of the file reads:

 	ATLASR04JETS36PB        91      90

-Which demonstrates that the set *name* is "ATLASR04JETS36PB", that there are 91 sources of systematic uncertainty, 90 datapoints, one associated ``FK`` table, and that the ``FK`` table corresponds to a proton initial state.
+Which demonstrates that the set *name* is 'ATLASR04JETS36PB', that there are 91 sources of systematic uncertainty, 90 data points, one associated ``FK`` table, and that the ``FK`` table corresponds to a proton initial state.
 As another example, consider the NMCPD *Dataset*:

 	NMCPD   5       211

-Here there are 5 sources of systematic uncertainty and 211 datapoints.
+Here there are 5 sources of systematic uncertainty and 211 data points.
-Following this, each line specifies the details of a single datapoint.
-The first value being the datapoint index :math:`1< i_{\text{dat}} \leq N_{\mathrm{dat}}`, followed by the *process type* string as outlined above, and the three kinematic variables in order.
-These are followed by the value of the experimental datapoint itself, and the value of the statistical uncertainty associated with it (absolute value).
+Following this, each line specifies the details of a single data point.
+The first value being the data point index :math:`1< i_{\text{dat}} \leq N_{\mathrm{dat}}`, followed by the *process type* string as outlined above, and the three kinematic variables in order.
+These are followed by the value of the experimental data point itself, and the value of the statistical uncertainty associated with it (absolute value).
 Finally the systematic uncertainties are specified.
-The layout per datapoint is therefore
+The layout per data point is therefore

 	:math:`i_{\mathrm{dat}}`   *ProcessType* :math:`\text{kin}_1 \text{kin}_2 \text{kin}_3` data\_value stat\_error  :math:`[..` systematics :math:`..]`

-For example, in the case of a DIS datapoint from the BCDMSD *Dataset*:
+For example, in the case of a DIS data point from the BCDMSD *Dataset*:

 	1    DIS\_F2D 7.0e-02   8.75e+00   5.666e-01   3.6575e-01   6.43e-03 :math:`[..` systematics :math:`..]`